aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 * [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) (AWS SAM) installed
 * [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed

+> [!NOTE]
-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+> Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ### Deployment Steps